The 5 Reasons Not to Buy a Rose Cut Diamond

 Should you Buy a Rose Cut Diamond?

 So should you buy a rose cut diamond?
-For most of you, the answer is no. It will simply not give you enough sparkle to warm your heart.
+Well, that depends.
+For most, it will simply not give you enough sparkle to warm your heart.
 But, if you’re looking for a uniquely low-profile design that won’t get in the way, or if you relish the contradiction of diamond that doesn’t sparkle, or perhaps your perfect diamond is the one that says, “I’m not here to be looked at, but, now that I’m here, aren’t I so very interesting to look at.”

 If you do, find yourself hopelessly mesmerized by the rose cut, consider Billie No. 5, our rose cut bezel.
 Or text us at (646) 859-0718.
 We can help you source the rose cut diamond of your dreams whether it’s lab grown, recycled, newly mined or full of a galaxy of inclusions.